Inflation at the End of 2025: Constraints on $r$ and $n_s$ Using the Latest CMB and BAO Data: Results

 We first consider constraints from the SPA+BK combination.
 We report:

 These constraints are consistent with the prediction of Starobinsky $R^2$ and Higgs inflation at $2.0\,\sigma$ and $1.3\,\sigma$, respectively.
 They are compatible with monomial potentials with $\efold{} = 47$ at $2.0\,\sigma$ (for $V(\phi)\propto\phi^n$ with $n=0.33$) and differ from the closest convex potential at $4.8\,\sigma$.
 The \ns{} central value matches the prediction of the chosen polynomial $\alpha$-attractor model for $\efold{}=47.1$ and remains compatible with the prediction for $\efold{}=57$ at $1.7\,\sigma$.
-Note that these indicative exclusion ranges refer to the particular $\efold{}$ values adopted to represent these inflationary models and do not fully take into account reheating uncertainties.
+Note that these indicative exclusion ranges refer to the particular $\efold{}$ values adopted to represent these inflationary models and do not fully take into account reheating uncertainties as well as next-to-leading terms in slow-roll parameters in the $(\ns{}, \rgw{})$ predictions.

 The constraint on \rgw{} is dominated by the \BK{} data; the minor change in the upper limit above compared to the $\rgw{}<0.035$ result of \citet{bicep2keck21b} (see Figure 5 therein for the combination of \BK{}, \planck{}, and SDSS BAO data, as well as \citet{paoletti22}) is compatible with the numerical precision of the MCMC analyses given the effective number of \rgw{} samples.
 Additionally, we note that \citet{bicep2keck21b} fix the tensor power spectrum tilt to zero, whereas in our analysis it is set using the self-consistency relation for single field slow-roll inflation.
 This tends to slightly increase the expected B-mode power and can hence lower the derived upper limit \citep[see e.g.][]{seljak96bb, moderncosmo}.
 The additional CMB data compared to \citet{bicep2keck21b} is expected to have no measurable effect on \rgw{}.
 Note that in comparison to \citet{tristram22}, who report $\rgw{}<0.032$, we use a different combination of \planck{} data and in particular do not include \planck{} \BB{} spectra.